An aperiodic set of 11 Wang tiles: End of the proof

-\begin{corollary} The Wang set $\ws_D = \ws_a \cup \ws_b$ is aperiodic.
-Furthermore, the set of words $u \in \{a,b\}^\star$ s.t. the sequence of transducers $\ws_u$ appear in a tiling of the plane is exactly the set of factors of the Fibonacci word (\emph{i.e.} the fixed point of the morphism $a\to ab, b\to a$), i.e. the set of factors of sturmian words of slope $1/\phi$, for $\phi$ the golden mean.
+Furthermore, the set of words $u \in \{\texttt{a},\texttt{b}\}^\star$, s.t. the sequence of transducers $\ws_u$ appears in a tiling of the plane, is exactly the set of factors of the Fibonacci word, i.e., the set of factors of sturmian words of slope $1/\phi$, for $\phi$ the golden mean.

-The set of biinfinite words $u \in \{a,b\}^\mathbb{Z}$ s.t $\ws_u$ represents a valid tiling of the plane are exactly the sturmian words of slope $1/\phi$. \end{corollary} See \cite{berstelseebold} for some references on sturmian words.
+Biinfinite words $u \in \{a,b\}^\mathbb{Z}$, s.t $\ws_u$ which represents a valid tiling of the plane, are exactly the sturmian words of slope $1/\phi$. \end{corollary} See~\cite{berstelseebold} for some references on sturmian words.

+\begin{proof} First, note that, for all $n$, the transducer $T_n$ contains a biinfinite path.
+In particular, there exists $u,v \in W$ s.t $uT_n v$ and therefore s.t. $u \ws_{u_{n}} v$.
+We have then, for all $n$, a tiling of $g(n)$ consecutive rows by $\ws_D$.
+By compactness, there exists a tiling of the plane by $\ws_D$.